liakwee/gulp-file-tree/README.md

 ### gulp-file-tree(options)

 #### options.emitTree (default: `true`)
-Type: `Boolean`
+Type: `Boolean`|`String`

 Determines whether a json file containing the tree structure should be emitted.
+If a `String` is passed in the resulting file will be output under that name + '.json'.
+Any other truthy value will result in the file being output under the default `tree.json` filename.

 #### options.emitFiles (default: `false`)
 Type: `Boolean`